 What are the most common safety violations within the hospitality industry?

 "OSHA found 14 other-than-serious and 12 serious safety violations."

 According to an OSHA press release, OSHA found 14 other-than-serious and 12 serious safety violations during an inspection at the Marriott Wardman Park Hotel in Washington, D.C., resulting in over $76,000 in fines.
 The popular hotel failed to report an employee's hospitalization during the required 24 hour period and did not properly maintain its OSHA 300 log.
-Relating to employee health, certain workers were not provided adequate PPE while using harsh chemical substances and cleaned with compressed air exceeding 30 pounds per inch.
+Certain workers were not provided adequate PPE while using harsh chemical substances and cleaned with compressed air exceeding 30 pounds per inch.
 The hotel also exposed its employees to electrical and fall hazards.